KelvinTegelaar/CIPP/Documentation/Standards.md

 In the next version, we will be adding more standardized options and settings, we'll also allow you to send an alert to either your RMM system or e-mail.
 Below are the standards explained
 ## Enable the Unified Audit Log

-Enables organisation customisation and the unified audit log for the tenant, allow you to use the logging engine Microsoft has.
+Enables organisation customisation and the unified audit log for the tenant, allowing you to use the logging engine Microsoft has.
 We have opted not to enable Mailbox logging as this is enabled default on all mailboxes now, and changing the settings is not recommended.
 ## Enable Security Defaults

 Enables Microsoft's Security Defaults for Azure AD.
 For more info about Security Defaults, Check out Microsoft's blog [here](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/concept-fundamentals-security-defaults), Or CyberDrain's blog [here](https://www.cyberdrain.com/automating-with-powershell-enabling-secure-defaults-and-sd-explained/)